tomickigrzegorz/node-json-and-html-generator/README.md

 The application needs two folders:
 * data
 * images
+* html

 The `date` folder for saving json files
 The `images` folder consists of `gallery-name`
+The `html` in which the html files are saved

+> It is now possible to save html files after clicking the `"NEW"` and `"UPDATE"` buttons.
+Of course, html are very primitive, but you can build on your own just modify ```sources > views> html> * .pug```

+> A `.env` file has been added in root with which we can control the port at which the page will be displayed to us and whether the checkbox (HTML SAVE) will be selected by default in the cms preview - `HTML_GENERATOR=true`

 ## Run the app